MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/configure-use-admin-utility.md

 1. From the main menu, choose the option **Manage compute nodes**.

-1. From the sub-menu, choose **Add URIs** to declare one or more compute node URIs.
+1. From the submenu, choose **Add URIs** to declare one or more compute node URIs.

 1. When prompted, enter the IP address of each compute node you configured.
 You can specify a specific URI or  specify IP ranges.
 For multiple compute nodes, separate each URI with a comma.